Jessicaus/Jessicaus/README.md

 ## 🌱 What I’m Learning
 - Expanding my skills in React for building more interactive and modern web applications.

+## Fun fact
+- I love history/economics!
+This is a [website](https://site.nhd.org/93091374/home) I did about the Great Society in the 1960s.

 Check out my repositories for more of what I’ve been working on!